RackHD/docs/docs/rackhd/authentication.rst

 Accessing RackHD APIs with Authentication
 -----------------------------------------

-With authentication is enabled in config.json configure file for an endpoint, see `Setting up HTTP/HTTPS endpoint`_ and `Authentication`_, authentication is needed for accessing the API group associated with the specified endpoint.
+When 'authEnabled' is set to 'true' in the config.json file for an endpoint, authentication will be needed to access the APIs that are defined within that endpoint.

 This section describes how to access APIs that need authentication.